Trabuco

 - Architecture tests β ArchUnit rules enforce constructor injection, layer boundaries, and no cyclic dependencies

-- AI-friendly β Generates context files, coding rules, quality specs, and task prompts for Claude, Cursor, GitHub Copilot, Windsurf, and Cline
+- AI-friendly β Generates context files, coding rules, quality specs, and task prompts for Claude, Cursor, GitHub Copilot, and Codex

 - CLI MCP server β